kylemin/HEX-graph/README.md

 Performances of hex and hex-all on the novel categories are worse than softmax-all.
 The main difference of hex-all and softmax-all is that softmax-all on relabeled data always tends to indicate inner-class, so the predicted labels should be confined to leaf-classes (1~1000).
 If the predicted labels are not confined to leaf nodes, accuracy goes to 0.
 However, hex and hex-all don't depend on such constraint.
 Therefore, if test dataset doesn't contain a lot of novel category data, hex and hex-all should be better than softmax-all.

 ## Comment
 By the above examinations, it is proved that HEX and HEX-all models can perform better than softmax in most relabelling cases, as argued in the original paper.
 However, HEX model cannot predict novel categories better than softmax.
 This is also the case for the HEX-all model.
 It seems that the inner nodes, or super categories, can help HEX and HEX-all models predict better only the leaf categories.
 Therefore, HEX models are not suitable for zero-shot inference.
+Even if this is not exactly the replication of the original paper, the result is quite reasonalbe.
+The differences with the paper are 1) this is on top of 16-layer VGGNet, while the paper is on AlexNet, 2) extracted output data of fc7 layer is used, while the paper seems to have tested the model from scratch, 3) the number of hierarchy of WordNet (here: 860, paper: 820).
+However, when it comes to the gain of accuracy compared to Softmax-all, it has the very similar trend with the paper's.